Romania

 Art.
 8 (9) Third subparagraph - Shared internal reporting channels for municipalities

 Art.
-9 (3) gives the possibility to municipalities with fewer than 10.000 inhabitans or with fewer than 50 workers to share the internal reporting channels and also the ‘subsequent actions’ (without mentioning explicitly what these actions might include).
+9 (3) allows municipalities with fewer than 10.000 inhabitans or with fewer than 50 workers to share the internal reporting channels and also the ‘subsequent actions’ (without mentioning explicitly what these actions might include).
+Due to the large number of small municipalities in Romania (2686), decentralize form of the Romanian administration, and lack of active monitoring, no links or examples of shared reporting channels can be provided at this time.

 Art.
 11 (1) - Authorities competent to receive external reports

-The law provides some flexibility here in the sense that it appoints one institution in particular to receive these reports, namely National Integrity Agency (original name, “Agenția Națională de Integritate”, acronym ANI – www.integritate.eu), but also lets the whistleblower and ANI address other public institutions that have specific competence (Art.
+Regarding the competent authorities to receive external reports, the law provides some flexibility in the sense that it appoints one institution in particular to receive these reports, namely National Integrity Agency (original name, “Agenția Națională de Integritate”, acronym ANI – www.integritate.eu), but also lets the whistleblower and ANI address other public institutions that have specific competence (Art.
 12 (1), and 3 (15)).

 Art.
 11 (3) first sentence - Competence of authorities to decide on the minority of external reports